Your Right to Be Safe and Secure at Work

 Information for Federal Employees

-If you are a federal employee, a non-federal employee working on federal reservations or military bases, employed on a floating worksite (dry docks, fishing boats or construction barges), or employed by a tribal employer on tribal lands in Washington State, then you should visit the federal agency OSHA’s website or call (800) 321-OSHA [6742]
+If you are a federal employee, a non-federal employee working on federal reservations or military bases, employed on a floating worksite (dry docks, fishing boats or construction barges), or employed by a tribal employer on tribal lands in Washington State, then you should visit the federal agency OSHA’s website or call – contact information is available here.

 Filing a Complaint